Suppose that the employer is hiring workers in a perfectly competitive market where the market equilibrium wage is `$7`.

 Find the wage on the vertical axis and read off the graph how many workers are available to work at that wage.

-The table below shows data for the production of soda for an individual firm operating in an imperfectly competitive market.
+The table below shows data for the production of pizza rolls for an individual firm operating in an imperfectly competitive market.

 Number of workers